Nonintersecting random walks in the neighborhood of a symmetric tacnode: Model and results

 \section{Model and results}

-Consider a continuous time random walk in $\Z$ with jumps $\pm 1$, occuring independently with rate $1$, i.e., the waiting times of the up- and down-jumps are independent and exponentially distributed with mean $1$.
+Consider a continuous time random walk in $\Z$ with jumps $\pm1$, occurring independently with rate $1$; that is, the waiting times of the up- and down-jumps are independent and exponentially distributed with mean $1$.
 The transition probability $p_t(x,y)$ of going from $x$ to $y$ during a time interval of length $t$ is given by

-where $I_n$ is the modified Bessel function of degree $n$ (see~\cite{AS84}).
+where $I_n$ is the modified Bessel function of degree $n$; see~\cite{AS84}.

-Consider now an infinite number of continuous time random walks starting from \mbox{$\{\ldots,-m-2,-m-1\}$}$\cup \{m+1,m+2,\ldots\}$ at time $\tau=-t$, returning to the starting positions at time $\tau=t$, and \emph{conditioned not to intersect}, see Figure~\ref{figTrajectoriesB}.
+Consider now an infinite number of continuous time random walks starting from $\{\ldots,-m-2,-m-1\}\cup\{m+1,m+2,\ldots\}$ at time $\tau=-t$, returning to the starting~positions at time $\tau=t$, and \textit{conditioned not to intersect}; see Figure~\ref{figTrajectoriesB}.

 Denote $\tilde x_k(\tau)$ the position of the walk that starts and ends at position $k$.
-Then, the point process $\tilde\eta$ on $\Z$ (described by the little white circles in Figure~\ref{figTrajectoriesB}) defined by
+Then, the point process $\tilde\eta$ on $\Z$ (described by the little white circles in Figure \ref {figTrajectoriesB}) defined by